Pharmacology

 Work experience

-Getting relevant work experience helps you develop a network of useful contacts and demonstrates your interest and commitment to employers.
-Build up your experience as a laboratory assistant or through vacation studentships at your place of study and through work shadowing.
+Getting relevant work experience helps you develop a network of useful contacts and demonstrates your interest and commitment to working in pharmacology.
+Build up your experience as a laboratory assistant or through work shadowing in your area of interest.

 Organisations such as the British Pharmacological Society (BPS) offer a small number of vacation studentships to financially support undergraduate students undertaking a pharmacology summer vacation research project.

-Some pharmacology degree programmes offer a placement year and you may be able to find a placement in an industrial, commercial or research environment - the research and development laboratory of a pharmaceutical company or a non-lab based placement in a pharmaceutical-related field, for example.
+Some pharmacology degree programmes offer a placement year and you may be able to find a placement in an industrial, commercial or research environment.
 Search the websites of pharmaceutical companies for details of sandwich placements.

 Search for placements and find out more about work experience and internships.